Legal Landscapes Explained

 The Constitution started it all.
 It defined our branches of government, and it protects our fundamental rights.
 Statements in the Constitution trump all other laws and policies.

 Congress makes federal laws that carry out the Constitution.
 They are published in the United States Code (U.S. Code or U.S.C.).
 These can be changed or repealed by Congress itself.
-They can be overruled by the Constitution.
+They can be overruled by the Constitution, which is voiced through the Supreme Court.

 president and Executive agencies